 Read on to find out why coffee (and the myriad products that contain caffeine) continues to have a huge impact on society/culture and why it has a massive nootropic future.

-Caffeine has a storied history that dates all the way back to 3000 BC through a Chinese legend about the discovery of tea.
+Caffeine has a storied history that dates all the way back to 3000 BC from a Chinese legend about the discovery of tea.
 Coffee drinking has been prevalent in Western culture since the 16th century.
-Since it was known that coffee contained some sort of stimulant, it has been regulated and even banned in certain countries at times.
+Since it was known that coffee contained some sort of stimulant, it has been regulated and even banned in certain countries over the years.

 The identification of caffeine as a molecule occurred in 1819, when German chemist Friedlieb Ferdinand Runge successfully isolated pure caffeine.
 In 1895, German chemist Hermann Emil Fischer became the first person to synthesize caffeine.
-Two years later he derived the structural formula for it as well.
-His work on caffeine helped Fischer win the Nobel Prize in 1902.
+Two years later, he derived the structural formula for it as well.
+Fischer's work on caffeine helped him win the Nobel Prize in 1902.